 How illuminAid’s Three-Part Intervention Delivers Lasting Value

 At illuminAid, we believe that video can transform the way organizations reach underserved communities.
-Our approach rests on a three-pillar model: train, equip, empower.
+Our approach is based on a three-pillar model: train, equip and empower.
 By pairing hands-on training with field-ready gear and sustained support, we help NGOs embed video-based behavior change into their programs.

 1. Train

 We begin with a four-day Video Education Workshop (VEW) custom-designed for partner organizations.
-These workshops are intensive, hands-on, and built around learning by doing: participants storyboard, shoot, edit, and plan for dissemination of real content during the workshop itself.
-Local Video Trainers (LVTs) often co-facilitate, providing translation, contextual insight, and ongoing mentorship.
+These workshops are hands-on and built around learning by doing: participants storyboard, shoot, edit and plan for the dissemination of real content during the workshop itself.
+Local Video Trainers (LVTs) often co-facilitate, providing translation, contextual insight and ongoing mentorship.

 2. Equip

-After training, we provide a kit of field-tested gear: cameras, tripods, lav microphones, cordless projectors (capable of projecting bright images without grid power), and solar or rechargeable power systems.
-These tools are chosen for ruggedness, usability, and adaptability in remote settings.
+After training, we provide a kit of proven gear, including cameras, tripods, lav mics, cordless projectors capable of running without grid power, as well as solar or rechargeable power systems.
+Each tool is chosen for ruggedness, ease of use, and flexibility in remote settings.

 3. Empower

 Training and gear are just the start.
 We commit to one year of capacity development support.
-During that time, we help partners integrate video into programming, troubleshoot technical challenges, and strategize for sustainable internal adoption.
-This support helps ensure that local staff gain confidence and agency to continue producing content independently.
+During that time, we help partners integrate video into programming, troubleshoot technical challenges and strategize for sustainable internal adoption.
+This support helps ensure that local staff gain confidence to continue producing content independently.

 Real-World Impact

 In Honduras, we partnered with local teams to produce videos that guide coffee farmers in turning harvest waste into compost — content now shared across remote regions to uplift yields and soil health.
-In Togo, our collaboration with the Ministry of Health and NGOs yielded educational videos on hygiene, nutrition, and mosquito net use — reaching children and households in rural areas.
+In Togo, our collaboration with the Ministry of Health and NGOs resulted in educational videos on hygiene, nutrition, and mosquito net use, which reached children and households in rural areas.